Get insider access

 Yes

-The TV's accuracy after calibration is fantastic.
-The TV is hard to calibrate, however; when adjusting settings, they sometimes don't affect anything, and then suddenly you have moments where an adjustment impacts settings it shouldn't, so you need to be constantly readjusting your calibration to compensate.
+The TV is hard to calibrate, though.
+When adjusting settings, they sometimes don't affect anything, and then suddenly, you have moments where an adjustment impacts settings it shouldn't, so you need to constantly re-adjust your calibration to compensate.

 7.0